scionproto/scion/doc/PathService.md

 #### Non-core PS

 * If Dst == Core-AS:
-    * For each local core-AS x, for which an up segment exists && isNot(dst):
+    * For each local core-AS x, for which an up-segment exists && isNot(dst):
         * GetCached(coreSeg{dst->x}, x)
-    * Return up-segments, which have a connecting core segment or which end in dst, and the core segments.
+    * Return up-segments, which have a connecting core-segment or which end in dst, and the core-segments.
 * Else // Dst == Non-Core-AS:
     * GetCached(downSeg{*->dst}, any local cPS)
-    * Filter down segments, remove revoked ones.
+    * Filter down-segments, remove revoked ones.
-    * For each core AS x, that is at the start of a down segment:
+    * For each core AS x, that is at the start of a down-segment:
-        * For each local core AS y, for which an up segment exists && x != y:
+        * For each local core AS y, for which an up-segment exists && x != y:
           GetCached(coreSeg{x->y}, y)
-    * Filter down segments, only keep reachable ones
+    * Filter down-segments, only keep reachable ones
-    * Return the down, core, and up segments.
+    * Return the down, core, and up-segments.

 #### Core PS